george-pov/YTSkedy/docs/ui/development/styling.md

 instead.

 Application chrome and global layout utilities should also use simple app-prefixed names for new styles.
-Existing BEM-like shell classes may remain until the owning component is touched.

 ```html
 <section class="layout">